BolzanoLeBo/stage_vertics_2/graphs/v2_measurement/readme.md

 python create_tab.py code_CCM data_RAM energy 32g
 -> give a tab comparing all the benchmarks with input data in RAM

-python create_tab.py code_CCM data_RAM energy 32g all
+python create_tab.py code_CCM data_RAM energy 32g ro
 -> will add read only benchmarks to the tab even if they have no input data (it will choose read only in FLASH)